 Journal article

-Ukah UV. et al, (2017), Hypertension (Dallas, Tex. : 1979), 70, 1228 - 1237
+Ukah UV. et al, (2017), Hypertension, 70, 1228 - 1237

 -

-Re: Screening for pre-eclampsia using sFlt-1/PlGF ratio cut-off of 38 at 30-37 weeks' gestation.
+Re: Screening for pre-eclampsia using sFlt-1/PlGF ratio cut-off of 38 at 30-37 weeks' gestation

 Journal article

-Vatish M. et al, (2017), Ultrasound in obstetrics & gynecology : the official journal of the International Society of Ultrasound in Obstetrics and Gynecology, 49, 665 - 666
+Vatish M. et al, (2017), Ultrasound in Obstetrics & Gynecology, 49, 665 - 666

 -

-Impact of haemostatic mechanisms on pathophysiology of preeclampsia.
+Impact of haemostatic mechanisms on pathophysiology of preeclampsia

 Journal article

-Gardiner C. and Vatish M., (2017), Thromb Res, 151 Suppl 1, S48 - S52
+Gardiner C. and Vatish M., (2017), Thrombosis Research, 151, S48 - S52

 -

-Soluble fms-Like Tyrosine Kinase-1-to-Placental Growth Factor Ratio and Time to Delivery in Women With Suspected Preeclampsia.
+Soluble fms-Like Tyrosine Kinase-1-to-Placental Growth Factor Ratio and Time to Delivery in Women With Suspected Preeclampsia

 Journal article

-Zeisler H. et al, (2016), Obstetrics and gynecology, 128, 261 - 269
+Zeisler H. et al, (2016), Obstetrics & Gynecology, 128, 261 - 269

 -

-sFlt-1/PlGF ratio test for pre-eclampsia: an economic assessment for the UK.
+sFlt-1/PlGF ratio test for pre-eclampsia: an economic assessment for the UK

 Journal article

-Vatish M. et al, (2016), Ultrasound in obstetrics & gynecology : the official journal of the International Society of Ultrasound in Obstetrics and Gynecology, 48, 765 - 771
+Vatish M. et al, (2016), Ultrasound in Obstetrics & Gynecology, 48, 765 - 771

 -

-Predictive Value of the sFlt-1:PlGF Ratio in Women with Suspected Preeclampsia
+Predictive Value of the sFlt-1

 Journal article

-Zeisler H. et al, (2016), Obstetrical and Gynecological Survey, 71, 273 - 274
+Zeisler H. et al, (2016), Obstetrical & Gynecological Survey, 71, 273 - 274

 -

-Implementation of the sFlt-1/PlGF ratio for prediction and diagnosis of pre-eclampsia in singleton pregnancy: implications for clinical practice.
+Implementation of the sFlt-1/PlGF ratio for prediction and diagnosis of pre-eclampsia in singleton pregnancy: implications for clinical practice

 Journal article

-Stepan H. et al, (2015), Ultrasound Obstet Gynecol, 45, 241 - 246
+Stepan H. et al, (2015), Ultrasound in Obstetrics & Gynecology, 45, 241 - 246

 -